-Extensive linear analyses has been performed to compare the robustness properties of the closed-loop systems with the baseline and revised flight control laws [17].
-Both closed-loop systems yield similar gain and phase margins, while some of the μ analyses indicated that the revised design has better robustness properties than the baseline.
-However, linear analysis is only valid within a small region around the operating point which is in general insufficient for analyzing nonlinear phenomenon like the falling-leaf motion.
-This section applies the nonlinear ROA estimation (described in Sec.
-II) method to compare the robustness properties of both flight control laws.
-The analyses are performed for the operating point mentioned in Eq.
-(19) using the cubic polynomial closed-loop models developed in Sec.
-V.
+Extensive linear analyses has been performed to compare the robustness properties of the closed loop systems with the baseline and revised flight control laws.3 Both the controllers yield similar gain and phase margins, while some of the μ analyses indicated that the revised design has better robustness properties than the baseline.
+However, linear analysis is only valid within a small region around the operating point which is in general insufficient for analyzing nonlinear phenomenon like the falling leaf motion.
+This section applies the nonlinear ROA estimation (described in Section II) method to compare the robustness properties of both flight control laws.
+The analyses are performed for the operating point mentioned in Equation (19) using the cubic polynomial closed-loop models developed in Section V.